-What could invalidate your car insurance?
+What invalidates car insurance?

 If you give your insurance provider false information – even unintentionally – you could invalidate your policy.
 Here are some common ways people invalidate their car insurance – and how you can avoid them.